inservio/internship/_posts/2018-08-20-Common-Commands.markdown

 If we want to escape one character we use ```\```.
 For escaping more words, we use single```'``` or double quotes```""```.

-## Command mkdir mkdir -p mkdir --parents
+## Command mkdir mkdir -p mkdir --parents rmdir
 We use it when we want to create a directory.
 And then with the command ```rmdir``` we use when we want to delete a directory.